HadrienG2/spack-based-docker/README.md

-# Recipes for building Docker images using Spack
+# Recipes for building Docker/OCI images using Spack

 ## What is this about?